itsnayabsd/website/_posts/financial/2019-09-14-financial-freedom.md

 I don't want my family to feel any difference financially with or with out me around.

-> **It takes at least 10 years for me to reach financial freedom.
-Still this much time to go**
+> **I am planning to reach my financial freedom within 10 years by 2029.**

 Financial freedom is only possible if you can beat the inflation after paying all of your taxes and still able to get decent returns on your investment.

 ## Investment options for me

 Following are the investment options allocation for my age group (25 - 40 years) *given in the book*.
-I will change this allocation once I have enough knowledge of all the investment options.
+I may change this allocation once I have enough knowledge of all the investment options.
 ```
 Equity mutual funds	- 25%
 Debt funds		- 15%
-Real estate		- 15%
+Real estate		- 10%
 Equity stocks		- 10%
 EPF			- 10%
 FDs			- 10%
 Savings			- 10%
 Gold			- 05%
+Chits			- 05%
 ```

 ### The current allocation of my investments
-I need to tune the following allocation.
+I need to tune the following allocation as it suits above allocation.
 ```
-Equity mutual funds	- 27.79%
+Equity mutual funds	- 26.49%
 Debt funds		- 0%
 Real estate		- 0%
 Equity stocks		- 0%
-EPF			- 22.92%
+EPF			- 21.85%
-FDs			- 42.86%
+FDs			- 40.85%
-Savings			- 01.35%
+Savings			- 05.97%
 Gold			- 0%
-Other funds		- 05.05%
+Chits			- 04.82%
 ```

 ## Where I don't invest